ct123098/DataMaker/README.md

 ## What is this?

-A small tool which can help you generating data.
+A small tool which can help you generating test data.

 TODO~~~